Hydrodynamic theory of wetting by active particles: Background -- equilibrium wetting

 Here $\mathcal{A}=0$ characterises full wetting, $\mathcal{A}>0$ indicates partial wetting, and the normalisation is such that $\mathcal{A} \in [0,1]$.

 Minimising the free energy \eqref{F_eq} results in an equilibrium theory of wetting with mean-field character (because the hydrodynamic approach neglects density fluctuations).
 This theory is summarised in Appendix~\ref{app:wetting}; both critical and first-order wetting are possible in the Cahn theory, with critical wetting observed if $c_2$ is sufficiently large.
-Physically, this corresponds to the scenario where the effect of the wall in preventing attractive interactions between fluid particles is large.
-For later convenience, we identify the main features of critical wetting, which differ from the first-order case.
+Physically, {this} corresponds to the scenario where the effect of the wall in preventing attractive interactions between nearby fluid particles is large.

+In later sections, we will compare the active wetting transition to the equilibrium critical wetting transition.
+To facilitate this discussion, we identify here the main distinguishing features of critical wetting at equilibrium (as opposed to first-order wetting), which can be derived from the Cahn theory in a slit with constant total mass.
 First, the film thickness on the dry wall diverges continuously at the wetting transition, as

 Second, the asymmetry parameter vanishes continuously as full wetting is approached (exhibiting a pitchfork bifurcation with a characteristic exponent of $1/2$):

 where $\alpha$ is a proportionality constant.
 Third, there are no metastable states so one does not expect hysteresis as $\epsilon$ passes through $\epsilon^*$.